 Persistence on web

-For the underlying storage, there are two primary options:
+For the underlying storage, there are two primary options in web browsers:

-- OPFS (Origin Private File System).
+- OPFS (origin private file system).
 This API gives random access to files, private to the origin of the page.
-In principle, this API is ideal for databases like SQLite, but the APIs currently available do still have some limitations, covered later on.
+In principle, this API is ideal for databases like SQLite, but the APIs currently available do still have some limitations, covered in this post.

 Asynchronous calls

-SQLite itself is implemented using synchronous operations.
-This is still the case when compiling to WASM, which means that VFS implementations in JavaScript must also be synchronous.
+SQLite, being a C-based library, makes use of synchronous operations.
+This is still the case when compiling to Wasm, which means that VFS implementations in JavaScript must also be synchronous.
 This is a problem in the JavaScript world, where file system operations are typically asynchronous.

 Emscripten Asyncify